 Open Container Laws

 California Vehicle Code Section 23222 prohibits possessing open containers of alcohol in vehicles.
-The law requires that any alcohol or cannabis products be:
+The law requires that:

-- Stored in the vehicle’s trunk, away from the driver and passenger compartments
+- Any alcohol or cannabis must be fully sealed and unopened and stored in the trunk of the vehicle, away from the driver and passenger compartments

 Enhanced Penalties for Aggravating Factors